-PRP + Nanofat Injections: Nanofat has been shown to be quite effective in restoring hair growth in both men and women suffering from hair loss.
-In this procedure, purified fat is combined with PRP and injected into the scalp, which enhances the hair follicles and results in healthier, stronger, thicker, and additional hair growth.
+PRP + Nanofat Injections: Nanofat is quite effective in restoring hair growth in both men and women suffering from hair loss.
+In this procedure, the purified fat is combined with PRP and injected into the scalp, which enhances the hair follicles and results in healthier, stronger, thicker, and additional hair growth.

 PRP + Acell Injections: ACell matrix is a porcine-derived powder used in regenerative medicine.
 In hair restoration treatment, ACell matrix is combined with PRP and injected into the scalp to combat hair loss.
 This therapy is useful for repairing damaged hair follicles in thinning hair and can stimulate new hair growth.